marpetercontribs/classic-computer-science-problems-in-rust/README.md

    - [ ] 2.
 Add function that generates a visualization of the (2D) points and clusters
    - [ ] 3.
 Add constructor for KMeans that allows specifying initial centroids
    - [ ] 4.
 Research and implement the kmeans++ algorithm
+- Chapter 7
+   - [ ] 1.
+Use the chapter's framework to classify another dataset
+   - [ ] 2.
+Try a different activation function
+   - [ ] 3.
+Solve this chapter's problems using a widely framework such as TensorFlow
+   - [ ] 4.
+Rewrite Network, Layer and Neuron using a 3rd-party library optimizing numerical computations